DeViL303/MultiServer3-NautilusFork/README.md

 </div>

-Use to get SHA1s

-Currently decrpytion mode is not linked up the backend
+Used for checking SHA1s and buulding lists for comparison

 ### Work in Progress

+Currently decryption mode is not linked up to the backend

-Verify Content: This allows you to choose a folder to run through the mappers file validator function.
+Verify Content: This is a standalone function that allows you to choose a folder of mapped content through the file validator function.

 <h2 align="center">
    Tab 8: Settings